wp-plugins/woocommerce-total-web-solutions-gateway/readme.txt

 == Frequently asked questions ==

+= What versions of WooCommerce is this compatable with? =

+At the moment, this plugin has been tested and is known to work up to version 2.1.
+If you are using a later version, please contact us regarding this.

 = Where can I get more information? =

 Please contact support@totalwebsolutions.com if you have any questions about